sonhnguyen/pcchecker/README.md

 - GET /product/:id/
   - Param id: return product of that id

+- GET /autocomplete?querystring=gearvn&limit=10&skip=0
+  - URL params: querystring, limit, skip
+  - querystring will be used for searching title and vendor. limit, skip will be used for pagination.
+  - Performs search product by text.
+Each data has fields: id, price, title, vendor

 ## Running Locally

 Make sure you have [Go](http://golang.org/doc/install) and the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.